Q: How do I know if the work I want to use is copyrighted?

 A: According to the Teach Act, use of copyrighted materials must be limited to a specific number of students enrolled in a specific class.
-Blackboard provides the best restriction to students in your particular class.
+Canvas provides the best restriction to students in your particular class.
 Fair use still applies, and there are still limitations to the portions of copyrighted material that you may post and the number of simultaneous semesters they may be posted.

 A: Only if the items meet the criteria above and if you find a way to restrict access to your students (e.g., password protection through Adobe Acrobat Professional).
 Otherwise, you should probably seek permission, or consider links to items in the library's databases.